Subspace method based on neural networks for eigenvalue problems: Preliminaries

 \section{Preliminaries}

-Before introducing our method, we first give some background knowledge, including some basic results of a elliptic eigenvalue problem and some briefly introduction to the subspace method based on neural networks for partial differential equations proposed in \cite{xu2024subspace}.
+Before introducing our method, we first give some preliminary knowledge, including some basic results of a elliptic eigenvalue problem and a brief introduction to the subspace method based on neural networks for partial differential equations proposed in \cite{xu2024subspace}.